Imperfect Competition in Markets for Short-Circuit Current Services: Solution Methodology

-In summary, to solve the nonlinear bilevel model with non-convexity, binary variables are relaxed to be continuous to derive the dual of primal LL problem.
+In summary, to solve the nonlinear bilevel model with non-convexity, binary variables are relaxed to be continuous to derive the dual of the primal LL problem, as seen in block (i) in Fig.~\ref{Diagram of solution methodology}.
 Then they are tightened to achieve realistic UC solutions, although this leads to a DG between the primal and dual LL problems.
-The penalty function method is used to minimize the DG, giving a trade-off between the solution accuracy and values of objectives.
-Finally, nonlinear terms are restated to form the final single-level, mixed-integer linear program.
+The penalty function method with parameter W is used to minimize the DG, giving a trade-off between the solution accuracy and values of objectives (block (ii)).
+Finally, nonlinear terms are restated to form the final single-level, mixed-integer linear program, in which the primal and dual LL variables are co-optimized with UL variables (block (iii)).